Kuusuma/Kuusuma/README.md

 I'm always learning and currently diving into Kubernetes, Linux, and exploring cloud technologies.

-Goals: To master web development, data analysis, and secure a role in a top-tier tech company.
+My goal is to master web development, data analysis, and secure a role in a top-tier tech company.

 Outside of Tech,I enjoy 📚 reading biographies, 🎨 painting, 🧘‍♂️ practicing yoga, 🚀travelling and exploring the latest in science and technology.